LL Cool J Net Worth: 5 Fast Facts You Need to Know

-Born James Todd Smith, rapper LL Cool J is one of the most successful rap artists in history.
+LL Cool J, born James Todd Smith, is one of the most successful rap artists in history.
 With his 13 studio albums, two Grammy Awards, two MTV Music Awards, and four NNACP Image Awards, the Queens native’s talents have led to success in multiple lines of work over the past few decades.

+In December, he secured his place in music history by becoming the first rapper to earn a Kennedy Center Honor, which is largely considered the highest achievement any artist can receive.

-According to recent estimates by Celebrity Net Worth, LL Cool J has an estimated net worth of $110 million.
+According to recent estimates by Celebrity Net Worth, LL Cool J has an estimated net worth of $110 million, which comes from music, onscreen work, and other business endeavors.

-Read on to learn about his net worth.
+Read on to learn more about his net worth.

 1. His Grandfather Bought Him a $2,000 DJ System When He Was 11 as an Investment